 Photographs- sports or otherwise- were rare in 1902 Rochester newspapers.
 At the start of the 1902 season, the

-Democrat and Chronicle published a photo of the 1901 defending champs, standing side by side, in white uniforms on
+Democrat and Chronicle published a poor photo of the '02 team (above), displaying the "R" in white uniforms on

 a baseball field.
 The 1902 Reach Guide published a formal "studio" team photo of the Champion Bronchos in white

 uniforms.
 Rochester uniforms featured a modified version of the "English R" (approximate, above as viewed in the

 Reach Guide photo).
 A Democrat and Chronicle article in 1902 reported that the Bronchos opened their home